 - Most Swiss businesses close between 12 pm and 2 pm so plan ahead if you want to save money with a supermarket lunch.

-- Half the country speaks German and the other half French so its useful to know a bit of each.
+- Half the country speaks German and the other half French – plus a small area Italian – so it’s useful to know a bit of each.

 - The local tourist offices are very helpful and act as booking agents.